To the page content

 Water is one of our most valuable resources – and not just since global warming.
 With IoT solutions, Deutsche Telekom supports utilities worldwide in reducing water losses and making supply more efficient and sustainable.

-IoT against water losses - why there is a need for action
+IoT against water loss – why action is needed

-In Germany, the public drinking water supply is mainly in the hands of municipalities.
-With a coverage of over 99%, almost every building in Germany is connected to the public drinking water network.
-The responsibility for seamless supply is shared by more than 6,000 providers.
-The drinking water pipeline system in Germany spans over 540,000 kilometers—enough to circle the Earth more than 13.5 times.
-Every year, around 4.7 billion cubic meters of water flow through these pipes.
+In Germany, public drinking water supply is mainly in the hands of local authorities and municipalities.
+With coverage of over 99%, almost every building in Germany is connected to the public drinking water network.
+Responsibility for ensuring a seamless supply is shared by over 6,000 suppliers.
+The German drinking water pipe network is over 540,000 kilometres long, which is enough to circle the earth more than 13.5 times.
+Around 4.7 billion cubic metres of water flow through these pipes every year.

-Overall, this extensive pipeline network forms the basis of the drinking water supply, which ensures a nationwide and high-quality supply of the population.
-Since the drinking water pipes are mostly laid underground to protect them from external influences, faults such as leaks in the pipes are often not immediately recognizable.
-A large part of the pipeline network was laid between 1960 and 1980.
-Many of these cables are now reaching their standard technical service life and are nearing their expected "end of life".
-Thus early detection of leaks is becoming increasingly critical for water providers.
+Overall, this extensive network of pipes forms the basis of the drinking water supply, ensuring comprehensive, high-quality supply to the population.
+Since most of the drinking water pipes are laid underground to protect them from external influences, faults such as leaks in the pipes are often not immediately apparent.
+A large part of the pipe network was laid between 1960 and 1980.
+Many of these pipes are now reaching the end of their standard technical service life and are approaching their expected ‘end of life’.
+This makes it all the more important for water suppliers to detect leaks at an early stage.

 The Solingen-based company Ernst Heitland specialises in the manufacture of consumption meters for water, gas and heat.
 Their customers include water supply companies, cities and municipalities from Germany as well as from Austria, Switzerland and several other European countries.